jii1n/WS-MuSe-GNN/README.md

 This dataset preserves the exact data structure expected by the ML pipeline.

-## 🔧 method 2.
+## 🔧 Method 2.
 How to Reproduce the Full Expression Matrix

 The full expression matrix can be regenerated from public SRA data using the
 steps below.
 All required metadata and processing scripts are included.